mateofiorotto/matech_web/README.md

 # Matech WEB

+## This project is in SPANISH, because is a exam for the university

 ### ENG
 This is a pure **PHP and SQL** e-commerce project developed as part of a university assignment.
 The project is written in Spanish and includes the following features: